Pest and Disease Prevention Before Treatment

 The biggest reasons for cleaning up the garden, removing dead materials and weeds and thoroughly cleaning and treating your gardening tools is to remove the food and shelter that is the foundation of pest and disease prevention.
 The first steps are sanitation in the colder season, and then preventing their introduction into the garden next growing season.

-Removing dead plants, weeds and debris from the garden after it is finished growing is essential in preventing pests from having a convenient winter “home” where they wait for the new season’s growth to show up.
+Removing dead plants, weeds, and debris from the garden after it is finished growing is essential in preventing pests from having a convenient winter “home” where they wait for the new season’s growth to show up.
 Potato beetles, squash bugs, squash vine borers and certain species of aphids are very destructive examples of pests that will overwinter in the garden bed if their shelter isn’t removed.
+The perfect environment is shown in the lead photo.

 We found this out to our detriment with squash bugs, as we use wood chips for our walkways in the trial garden – the perfect winter housing for them!
 We now only grow squash and pumpkins in the garden every third or fourth year, using straw bale raised beds outside the garden other years.
 This starves them of a yearly, reliable food source and keeps their population under control.